RushikeshSonwane03/Cross-Platform-Review-Sentiment-and-Summarization-Bot-using-GenAI/README.md

 ## 📊 How It Works

 1. Upload a CSV file containing reviews.
-2. The system analyzes sentiment using VADER & RoBERTa.
+2. The system analyzes sentiment using RoBERTa.
 3. It summarizes review content using a custom summarizer.
 4. Visual sentiment charts and summaries are generated.
 5. A comprehensive final report is displayed and downloadable.